pbradshawusc/NavGrid/README.md

 * `ngncRightButtonTouchDownInside()`
 * `ngncRightButtonTouchUpOutside()`
 * `ngncRightButtonTouchUpInside()`

+Note that if you are using the Composition method, you will need to instead implement the `NGNavigationButtonDelegate` protocol in whatever class you wish to be the delegate for the button callbacks.
+You will also need to set the delegate for the NavGrid by calling `ngncSetDelegate(delegate: NGNavigationButtonDelegate)` This will have you implement the following functions which will behave exactly like the above 6 functions:
+* `ngdLeftButtonTouchDownInside()`
+* `ngdLeftButtonTouchUpOutside()`
+* `ngdLeftButtonTouchUpInside()`
+* `ngdRightButtonTouchDownInside()`
+* `ngdRightButtonTouchUpOutside()`
+* `ngdRightButtonTouchUpInside()`

 In addition, you can create custom titles for each view by setting the property **mNGTitle** in your NGViewController subclass.